The Car Emergency Kit

 A Charged Cell Phone

 All cell phones can call 911, regardless of whether they have an active service subscription.
 Yes, even your ancient durable Nokia.
 Keep one of your older cell phones, and stow it in your vehicle, powered down, with a fully charged battery.
 Check on it every once in a while, and make sure it is charged before a long trip.
-That way, even if your active cell phone runs out of juice on you, you still have a connection to emergency services if needed.
+That way, even if your active cell phone runs out of juice on you, you can still connect to emergency services if needed.
 Another option would be to carry a charged power bank with you, which can power your phone even if your car dies and the phone runs out of charge.

 A Brightly-Colored Bandanna

 It’s like the cloth version of duct tape – infinitely useful!
-You can use a bandanna as a washcloth, napkin, tourniquet, bandage, and so much more.
+You can use a bandanna as a washcloth, napkin, tourniquet, bandage, and more.
 It can also help you breathe in a cloud of dust or sandstorm, or you can tie it around your head like a sweatband.
 The reason you want a brightly colored one, preferably red, green, or any of the high-visibility colors available, is that you can tie it to your antenna to make your car visible whether to get the attention of passing motorists for help or don’t want your vehicle to get buried under snow piles.

 Disposable or Extra Reusable Masks